Does this make them bad exercises?

 When you look at my body type, I’ve got long legs, long arms and a short torso.
 This is ideal for deadlifting (which is why two of my posterior chain indicators are deadlift variations), but terrible for traditional squats and bench presses.

-Comparing this to Adam, he’s the opposite: short legs, short arms and a long torso.
+Compared to this, he’s the opposite: short legs, short arms and a long torso.
 Instead, he’s well suited to squatting and benching (albeit for strength, not hypertrophy) but not well built for deadlifts.

-I’m going to break this down in a future article a little more, but for the purpose of this, let’s go a bit deeper into why Adam can get away with only back squatting for quad development, and I need a different approach.
+I’m going to break this down in a future article a little more, but for the purpose of this, let’s go a bit deeper into why this RNT member can get away with only back squatting for quad development, and I need a different approach.

 Now look at the picture on the right.
 I’ll typically be bent over more, with my hips shot way back if I want to reach about parallel depth.
 This will build strong hips and a lower back, but there won’t be much quad growth.